 Address: Irvine Park Railroad, 1 Irvine Park Rd, Orange, California 92869

 The Irvine Park Railroad is located at the farthest east end on Jamboree Road, nestled in the foothills of the nearby city of Orange.
 Chapman and Jamboree Road are the two closest cross streets.
-The Irvine Park Railroad is a short 20-minute jaunt from John Wayne Airport and 20 minutes to the east of Disneyland.
+The Irvine Park Railroad is a 20-minute jaunt from John Wayne Airport and 20 minutes east of Disneyland.
 You can book a departure to John Wayne Airport here.

 The Irvine Park Railroad is the ideal place to take the entire family when in the Orange County area.
 There is plenty to find when you are looking for things to do with the kids or even as a couple.
-All year round, there are special events and activities scheduled to celebrate Christmas, Halloween, Easter, and more.
+All year round, special events and activities are scheduled to celebrate Christmas, Halloween, Easter, and more.

 Visit the Wheel Fun Rentals in Irvine Park to rent bikes and paddle boats.
 There is also the Orange County Zoo, pony rides for the kids, and horseback riding for the adults.
 They even have model train rides!
 Check out the website and find out how much fun other visitors of the park have had.